Moi les hommes, je les déteste: Publication history

+The essay became a cause célèbre in the French media, with the magazine Le Nouvel Obs calling the attempt at censorship an example of "cancel culture".

-In an example of the Streisand effect, the controversy led to skyrocketing demand for the book, which had initially been printed in only 400 copies.
+The controversy led to skyrocketing demand for the book, which had initially been printed in only 400 copies.
 It was republished by a major publisher, Éditions du Seuil, in October 2020.
+Léa Védie, writing in the European Journal of Women's Studies, calls this an example of the Streisand effect.

 In 2021, HarperCollins released an English translation of the work by Natasha Lehrer, titled I Hate Men.